ncchaudhari10/Music-is-all-you-need/README.md

 ## Results

 - The competition's evaluation metric was the F1 score.
-The weighted F1 score for the submission is [insert score here].
+The weighted F1 score for the submission is 0.73788.
 - During the competition, I observed that the performance of the model improved significantly after handling missing values and over-sampling.
 - Challenges faced included dealing with a small imbalanced dataset, tuning hyperparameters effectively, and selecting the most relevant features from a wide range of data.